CCurl/c3/README.md

-# c3 - A minimal Forth-like VM written in C.
+# c3 - A minimal, stack-based, VM written in C.

 ## What is c3?
-- c3 is a stack-based VM whose "CPU" has 64 opcodes.
+- c3 is a stack-based VM whose "CPU" does not have alot of opcodes.
 - c3 is a toolkit to create any environment the programmer desires.
 - c3 provides 10 "virtual registers", r0 thru r9.
   - Each register has 6 operations.